Grind poster

 The inciting incident occurs at 12 minutes when The crew discovers that pro skater sponsor Eric Ledune and his tour will be passing through their area, presenting an opportunity to showcase their skills..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Eric makes the active choice to lead the group on the road trip, stealing his parents' van and hitting the highway to chase their skateboarding dreams., moving from reaction to action.
+This reveals the protagonist's commitment to Eric makes the active choice to lead the group on the road trip, stealing his parents' van and hitting the highway to chase their skateboarding dreams., moving from reaction to action.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
-Here, Devastating low point: The crew discovers Ledune is a fraud who doesn't actually sponsor anyone, their van is totaled, they're stranded and broke, and the dream appears dead., reveals the protagonist at their lowest point.
+Here, Devastating low point: The crew discovers Ledune is a fraud who doesn't actually sponsor anyone, their van is totaled, they're stranded and broke, and the dream appears dead., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis: Jamie and the realization that the real victory was the friendship, growth, and skating itself - not corporate sponsorship.
 They decide to skate in the final demo for themselves., demonstrating the transformation achieved throughout the journey.